Killing Joke: Legacy

 Killing Joke have inspired artists of many genres.
 They have been namechecked by several heavy metal and rock bands such as Metallica and Soundgarden.
 Metallica covered "The Wait" and James Hetfield picked Coleman as one of his favourite singers.
 Soundgarden cited them as one of their main influences when they started playing.
-Helmet covered "Primitive" in 1993.
+Jane's Addiction said that the group was one of their influences; singer Perry Farrell was inspired by the percussive and tribal aspect of their music.
+Helmet frontman Page Hamilton, whose band covered "Primitive" and "Requiem", has described Killing Joke as "a huge-huge influence".
 Faith No More stated that all of their members liked the group, qualifying them as a "great band".
 Walker's style inspired Kurt Cobain's work with Nirvana, according to Bill Janovitz of AllMusic, with the use of a metallic sound mixed with a shimmering chorused effect.
 Foo Fighters, Nirvana drummer Grohl's subsequent band, covered "Requiem" in 1997.
 Metal band Fear Factory covered "Millennium" in 2005.
-Jane's Addiction said that the group was one of their influences; singer Perry Farrell was inspired by the percussive and tribal aspect of their music.

 The band have inspired many industrial bands, including Nine Inch Nails and Ministry.
 They have been cited by Trent Reznor, Nine Inch Nails's leader, who mentioned his interest in their early material, and said that he studied their music.
 Al Jourgensen of Ministry described himself as a "big fan" of the group.
 Marilyn Manson listened to them during his formative years.
-Godflesh frontman Justin Broadrick was particularly influenced by their early releases containing dub versions.
+Godflesh frontman Justin Broadrick appreciated Killing Joke for their early releases containing dub versions, and has stated that, "I wouldn’t play guitar how I do without that band."

 The group has also been cited by alternative music acts such as My Bloody Valentine and LCD Soundsystem.
-Shoegazing guitarist and composer Kevin Shields of My Bloody Valentine mentioned the band and specifically praised Walker's touch, which he described as "this effortless playing producing a monstruous sound".
-In 2002, James Murphy of dance-punk band LCD Soundsystem sampled the music of "Change" on his debut single, "Losing My Edge".
+Shoegaze guitarist and composer Kevin Shields of My Bloody Valentine mentioned the band and specifically praised Walker's touch, which he described as "this effortless playing producing a monstruous sound".
+In 2002, James Murphy of dance-punk band LCD Soundsystem lifted the rhythm section of "Change" on his debut single, "Losing My Edge".